 Banarasi Chura Matar or Chooda Matar or Matar Poha recipe – A warm, savoury breakfast made with Poha( beaten rice), green peas, coriander leaves and a few changeable ingredients to ward off all the tensions for sometimes and to light up our mood!
 Just LOOK at that incredible colour, the texture, the freshness of the dish, how vibrant it is!

-The key is not to get depressed or fearful, but to thriving is the ability to keep my mind engaged during the self-quarantine time.
-For me, pantry hunting and then cooking different recipes with my pantry and freezer ingredients excite me a lot and keeps my mind busy!
+The key is not to get depressed or fearful, but to thriving is the ability to keep my mind engaged during this pandemic.
+Pantry hunting and then cooking different recipes with my pantry and freezer ingredients excite me a lot and keeps my mind busy!

 There is hardly an Indian household that doesn’t have Poha or Chire in the cupboard or pantry.
 Chirer Polao has fed Bengalis and Kanda batata Poha has fed Marasthrians for generations for Breakfast, right?